buzzqw/TUS/OBSS/markdown-separati/en/29-adventures-in-water.md

 Magical effects are not influenced, except those that require an Attack Roll (see above) and fire effects.

-Non-magical **fire** (including alchemist's fire) does not burn underwater.
+Non-magical **fire** (including alchemist' \*\*s fire) does not burn underwater.
 Fire spells or magical effects are ineffective underwater.
 A partially submerged creature has resistance to fire.

 **Casting spells underwater**